NLV e-commerce company adding jobs, expanding during pandemic

 Retailers also get a list of customers to whom they can send promotional material to continue building a customer base, Kestenbaum continued.
 With all the business happening, the company’s facility was running out of space.

 The move to its new facility near the Las Vegas Motor Speedway will be fully complete by October.
-The company will be investing $5 million into the facility this year, according to a press release.
+The company will invest $5 million into the facility this year, according to a press release.

 Contact Alex Chhith at achhith@reviewjournal.com or 702-383-0290.
 Follow @alexchhith on Twitter.